Snapu/log-decorator/README.md

 Firstly, every log has a certain structure with very useful context data.
 But more importantly, it makes you think about how to structure your entire code and enforces to apply the Separation of Concerns principle (SoC).
 Just think about the following: Don't you normaly just log whenever a **step** started, successfully finished or failed?
 Why not then implement each step as a seperate method and apply the decorator for automatic success and error logging?
 This process of thinking makes you decide which step is worthful to seperate and properly log (good case **and** bad case) leading to a more balanced and complete logging.

 What do you think?
 Could this lead to a better logging and cleaner code as well?
-Do you experience the same problems with logging?
+Do you experience the same problems with your logging?

 *typos will be fixed soon and eventually the implementation currently living in [my app](https://github.com/Snapu/workout-companion/blob/master/src/services/logger.ts) will be extracted to a seperate library.*